swissmanu/wings/README.md

 ````

 Run `npm install` in your projects root directory to fetch the latest version
 of Wings.

+#### Step 2: Configure RequireJS
-Only one step left: Add Wings to the `paths` section of RequireJS:
+Only one thing left: Add Wings to the `paths` section of RequireJS:

 ````javascript
 requirejs.config({